jonasmcferreira/adventures/docs/grim/grim.md

 Natural 20: One of the effects of the spell is doubled (range, duration, area, damage, DM chooses).

 Natural 1: However, if the roll results in a natural 1, it represents a critical failure and a potentially catastrophic outcome.
-Not only does the spell fail, but the caster also gains a Corruption Point.
+The caster gains a Corruption Point and rolls on the Miscast Table.

 ### Miscast Table

-+1 Corruption and:

-TBD

 | Roll | Outcome |
 |------|---------|